 It provides an encyclopaedia of Aspergillus for doctors, scientists, patients and their relatives.

-COFUN - Gene-wide knock out project
+COFUN - Genome-wide knock out project

 COFUN is a Wellcome Trust-funded project that aims to generate knockout mutants for all of the coding genes in the human pathogen Aspergillus fumigatus.
 In total, around 10,000 strains will be generated.